bazilinskyy/text-crowdsourced/README.md

 ![correlation plot](https://github.com/bazilinskyy/text-crowdsourced/blob/main/figures/corrplot.jpg?raw=true)
 Correlation plot.

+CSV files with eHMIs sorted by median/mean/STD willingness to cross are saved in `text-crowdsourced/_output`.

 ### Configuration of analysis
 Configuration of analysis needs to be defined in `text-crowdsourced/config`.
 Please use the `default.config` file for the required structure of the file.
 If no custom config file is provided, `default.config` is used.
 The config file has the following parameters: